 Home

-Proof of concept that causes intact permanence of cyanide compounds binding with iron brickwork
+Proof of concept what causes intact permanence of cyanide compounds binding with iron brickwork

-Analytical Chemistry Assay : A lab procedure to quantify or qualify the amount/activity of a specific substance (analyte) in a sample, crucial for forensic analysis.
-It uses techniques like HPLC or spectroscopy to measure the analyte, often expressed as a percentage (e.g., 99% assay) or specific units, ensuring product safety and efficacy by comparing results to set standards.
+Process of the analytical chemistry assay : A lab procedure to quantify or qualify the amount/activity of a specific substance (analyte) in a sample, crucial for forensic analysis.
+It uses techniques like HPLC or spectroscopy to measure the analyte, often expressed as a percentage or specific units, ensuring product safety and efficacy by comparing results to set standards.

-Objective : to put a solid, reliable, reproducible (not open to interpretation) published scientific assay forward in pure Chemistry for scientists, which demonstrates Zyklon B (cyanide-based pesticide) binding to moist brickwork which causes the reaction of Ferric Ferrocyanide (iron blue)
+Investigation objective : placing a solid, reliable, reproducible (not open to interpretation) published scientific assay forward in pure Chemistry for scientists, which demonstrates Zyklon B (cyanide-based pesticide) binding to moist brickwork which causes the reaction of Ferric Ferrocyanide (iron blue)

-Investigation : In a small study in a controlled environment this would need to replicate the exact condition of a delousing chamber.
-With some graduates we shall read through all the details.
+Investigation : In a small study, in a controlled environment, with some graduates we shall read through all the processes and details.
 We can then in controlled conditions see the duration of exposure, time for blue compounds to form and importantly the "permanence of cyanide compounds binding with iron brickwork".
+Investigate whether white lime paint prevents the reaction of cyanide compounds binding with iron brickwork.
+Also if the brick work is older, warm and dry this also prevents the reaction.
+So cold, wet, new brickwork is required for the correct reaction proving the basic science as true.

-The science of the "permanence of cyanide compounds binding with iron brickwork", we want to replicate.
-Nothing speaks more loudly in science than a factual assay that clearly demonstrates the validated proof.
+The science of the "permanence of cyanide compounds binding with iron brickwork", we want to investigate.
 The Stoichiometry proves the fact, but our focus is on assaying the effects.
-The assay to share, videos that can be shared, physical evidence to back up the good work.
+The assay to share with photographic proof and videos.

 Starting from listing the basic components with quantity and measurements, safety requirements in a closed experiment, with microscopy to validate.